 - Do you track win/lose rates?
 Do you ask for feedback after the project is awarded?

 Understanding why you won or lost a bid is essential to improving your future chances.
 Although it can be hard to get truthful answers, sometimes, when a project is not awarded, it is important to ask, and ask again.
 When a proposal is successful, always find out what they liked.
 Sometimes it’s not what you expected.
 For example, a smaller-sized firm was surprised to win a bid that they thought would go to a larger competitor.
 When they won, they assumed it was due to better pricing.
 They were surprised to find out their price was actually a bit higher, but the client responded to the friendliness and excitement of the team.
 Quite frankly, they “liked” them better!

-For more insight to improve your RFP win rate, join Vanessa at the New England Construction Forum for her panel session: “Winning RFPs: What to Do, and Not Do, to Win More Bids.”
-Panelists will include Dana Peterson, AIA, Associate University Architect at the University of New Hampshire; Susan Ransom, Marketing Director at PDT Architects; Lisa Brothers, President & CEO of Nitsch Engineering; Thomas Dionne, Vice President of Business Development/Chief Estimator at Connolly Construction; and Marc Pelletier, President of the Baldwin Group.
-The event will take place on Friday, October 23 in Portsmouth, NH.
-Registration is now open!
+Vanessa presented more insight on this topic at the New England Construction Forum during her panel session: “Winning RFPs: What to Do, and Not Do, to Win More Bids.”
+Panelists included Dana Peterson, AIA, Associate University Architect at the University of New Hampshire; Susan Ransom, Marketing Director at PDT Architects; Lisa Brothers, President & CEO of Nitsch Engineering; Thomas Dionne, Vice President of Business Development/Chief Estimator at Connolly Construction; and Marc Pelletier, President of the Baldwin Group.

 Vanessa’s article first appeared in SMPS Boston’s Outlook, August 18, 2014.